113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

   years: 2018

-lastupdated: "2018-07-26"
+lastupdated: "2018-08-20"
 ---

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
 {:tip: .tip}

-# Commands for Managing Resource Groups and Resources
+# Managing Resource Groups and Resources
 {: #ibmcloud_commands_resource}

 <table summary="ibmcloud command that you can use to manage resource groups and resources.">